Who Is Insured to Drive My Car?

-What You Need to Know Before Loaning Out Your Car
+What You Need to Know Before Loaning out Your Vehicle

-Does car insurance coverage “cover” the driver of the vehicle, or the vehicle itself?
-Does an insurance policy automatically covers everyone who lives in the owner’s household?
-Can I keep my insurance from covering risky drivers who happen to live with me?
-Do I need to purchase extra coverage for friends who plan to drive my vehicle?
+If you've considered loaning your car to someone, you may be wondering: Does car insurance cover the driver of the vehicle, or the vehicle itself?
+Does an insurance policy automatically cover everyone who lives in the car owner’s household?
+Can you keep your insurance from covering risky drivers who happen to live with you?
+Do you need to purchase extra coverage for friends who plan to drive your vehicle?

-It is important to know who is insured to drive your car.
-Knowing who needs to be listed as a driver and who does not is the crucial information you need so you know your car is covered.
+It's important to know who is insured to drive your car before you let them drive it.
 If you are ever in doubt, ask your insurance agent before you let someone drive your car.

-Some insurance carriers are stricter than others when it comes to who needs to be listed on a car insurance policy as a driver.
-It is these irregularities in requirements that make the whole process so confusing.
-It could cause legal problems if you knowingly did not list a driver who was expected to be listed for your financial benefit.
+First, you should know who is supposed to be listed on your car insurance policy.
+Some insurance carriers are stricter than others when it comes to who needs to be listed as a driver.
+These irregularities in requirements can make the whole process quite confusing.
+However, you must find your carrier's requirements, because it could cause problems if you knowingly did not list a driver who was expected to be listed.